Records with Sonobeat in 1967

 The master instrumental tracks from the first South Canadian Overflow session with Sonobeat

-In October and December 1967, South Canadian Overflow records six original songs with Sonobeat: Psychodelic, Silent Night Blues (that, if we can use the title as a clue, may be the only "holiday" song recorded by Sonobeat, although the instrumental bed itself has no "holiday" vibe to it), Why Even Try, and three unidentified instrumental tracks.
+South Canadian Overflow makes it inaugural public appearance on September 9, 1967, playing the "Rock for Bach" benefit fundraiser for Austin community radio KFMA-FM.
+In October and December '67, the band records six original songs with Sonobeat: Psychodelic, Silent Night Blues (that, if we can use the title as a clue, may one of only two "holiday" songs recorded by Sonobeat, although the instrumental bed itself has no "holiday" vibe to it), Why Even Try, and three unidentified instrumental tracks.
 The October SCO sessions are recorded at Swingers Club in north Austin and the December session is recorded at the legendary Vulcan Gas Company in downtown Austin.
-In both cases, although recorded at night clubs, the recordings are made in private, rather than before live audiences.
+In both cases, although recorded at night clubs, the recordings are made when the clubs are closed to the public, rather than before live audiences.
 Sonobeat co-founders Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) are general manager and rock 'n' roll deejay, respectively, at Austin's KAZZ-FM, and they have enlisted the station's chief engineer, Bill Curtis, to design and build a portable 6-channel stereo audio mixer for Sonobeat.
-Curtis engineers the South Canadian Overflow sessions, recording to a half-inch 2-track Ampex 354 tape deck through the portable, battery-powered mixer he's put together.
+Curtis engineers the South Canadian Overflow sessions, recording to a quarter-inch 2-track Ampex 354 tape deck through the portable, battery-powered mixer he's put together.
 All six tracks remain incomplete; no vocals are ever overdubbed, despite the fact that SCO has a great lead singer in Chuck Bakandi.

-S CO is so popular with Austin's hippie community and high school teens that it often earns a remarkable $1,500 a performance, a truly substantial amount in 1967 (equal to over $10,750 in 2016 dollars).
+South Canadian Overflow is so popular with Austin's hippie community and high school teens that it often earns a remarkable $1,500 a performance, a truly substantial amount in 1967 (equal to over $11,000 in 2018 dollars).
 SCO features Debby Hendershott, Bobby Lynn Shehorn, John Inmon, Donny Dolan, and Chuck Bakandi.
 The band's manager is Austin radio deejay Art Kettlehut.
 John Inmon's brother, Jim, is the band's sound man.
 Donny and John are later members of Plymouth Rock, who record a Sonobeat 45 RPM single release in 1969.

 Chuck Bakandi: lead vocals